|Effective date||22 June 2020|

 c) the candidate has fulfilled the academic and administrative requirements for the award of the degree.

-15.6.
-Candidates may apply for an embargo in accordance with the HDR Research Embargo Procedure.
+18.6.
+Candidates may apply for an embargo in accordance with this procedure.

-15.7.
-When the final archival submission has been approved for lodgement by the senior supervisor and the Dean/Head of School (or HDR DA):
+18.7.
+When the final archival submission has been approved for lodgement by the senior supervisor and the Dean (or HDR DA):

 a) a record of the completion is provided to the ADVC RT&D, who will approve the research for archival and recommend the candidate for award